spectrocloud/librarium/content/docs/02.5-architecture/01-architecture-overview.md

 # Deployment Architecture Overview

-Palette can be consumed via three flexible deployment models:
+Palette is available in three flexible deployment models:

 * **Multi-tenant SaaS**: The management plane is hosted in AWS across three regions (us-east-1, us-west-1, us-west-2) and managed by Spectro Cloud.
 Each customer will occupy a tenant.
 The Spectro Cloud operation team controls when to upgrade the management plane.